How to Grow Peppers In Pots: 9 Tips for Success

 6. Fertilize Twice a Month and Water Daily

-Once the temperature warms up to the hot temps peppers like, you will most likely need to water your pots every day.
-Check the soil by sticking your finger into it.
+Once the temperature warms up to the hot temps peppers like, you’ll most likely need to water your pots every day.
+Check the soil moisture level by sticking your finger into it.
 If the top inch or so is dry, then give the pot a healthy drink.

-It is best to water in the morning before it is hot enough for rapid evaporation to occur.
+It’s best to water in the morning before it’s hot enough for rapid evaporation to occur.
 This will also guarantee your peppers don’t sit in soggy soil overnight.
+If you’re having to water very frequently, consider adding mulch or straw to the pot to reduce evaporation.

 7. Keep an Eye Out for Top-Heavy Growth